The secrets to Roger Federer's success lies in his ability to focus on what's important.

 In a nutshell, there’s a lot that corporate America can learn from looking at the way Roger Federer carries his brand, maintains a high level of sustainable success, and has reinvented his game in the twilight of his career.

 Federer is one of the all-time greats in the tennis world, if not the sports world.
 He won a gold medal at the 2008 Olympics in Men’s doubles, and a silver medal at the 2012 Olympics for Men’s singles.
 He won three Grand Slams in 2004, 2006, and 2007—an achievement no one has yet matched.
 He has dominated at Wimbledon with five consecutive titles.
 He has a host of other accomplishments, but it’s safe to say his continued success on the court is why so many tennis lovers (including me) call him the best player in history.

 Besides the titles and other competitive wins, another reliable way to gauge the relative success of an athlete is to look at their sponsors.
-Federer represents brands that send around $60 million his way every year, which is the most of any athlete in 2017.
+Federer represents brands that send around $65 million his way every year.

 But the analysts were right about one thing: he’s not the same player he once was.
 He’s transformed.